oracle-quickstart/oci-hortonworks/hdp/README.md

 Refer to the [Hortonworks Support Matrix](https://supportmatrix.hortonworks.com/) for version dependencies between platform components.

+The variable "deployment_type" controls whether Secure Cluster is setup as part of deployment.
+By default this template is set to use "simple" deployment, which is a fast deployment.
+To enable Kerberos for cluster security, change the "deployment_type" to "secure".
+This setup takes a little longer, see the Cluster Security section below for more detail.

-Deployment customization is done by modifying a few files:
+Additional Deployment customization is done by modifying a few files:
 * [scripts/hdp_deploy.sh](scripts/hdp_deploy.sh) Cluster Deployment, customize Ambari admin credentials, HDP version, Cluster Name, Configuration and Cluster Topology.
 Configuration and Topology customization requires knowledge of [Ambari Blueprints](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).
 YAML can be modified/inserted into the appropriate section of this script to allow for custom deployment.

-	hdp_version
 	UTILS_version
 	CLUSTER_NAME
 	ambari_login
 	ambari_password

-* [scripts/boot.sh](scripts/boot.sh) CloudInit boot script for instances, customize HDP and Ambari Agent versions.

-	ambari_version
-	hdp_version
-	hdp_utils_version

-* [scripts/boot_ambari.sh](scripts/boot_ambari.sh) CloudInit boot script for Ambari Utility server.
-Customize HDP and Ambari versions.

-	ambari_version
-	hdp_version
-	hdp_utils_version

 ## Deployment

-Deploy using standard Terraform commands

-	terraform init
-	terraform plan
-	terraform apply

-## Post Deployment

-Terraform output will show a script command to deploy the cluster using Ambari Blueprints and Ambari API calls.
-This is done by building JSON files for host mapping and cluster topology, and submitting them to Ambari API using curl.
-The entire process is automated and will give status output as it progresses through the deployment steps.

-	../scripts/hdp_deploy.sh <ambari_server_ip> <availability_domain> <worker_shape> <hdfs_block_volumes_per_worker> <number_of_workers>
+Deployment uses [OCI Resource Manager](https://docs.cloud.oracle.com/iaas/Content/ResourceManager/Concepts/resourcemanager.htm).
+Step by step instructions can be found [here](https://blogs.oracle.com/cloud-infrastructure/deploy-hadoop-easily-on-oracle-cloud-infrastructure-using-resource-manager).

+* Create a Stack in Resource Manager
+* Upload a [zipball](https://github.com/oracle/oci-quickstart-hortonworks/zipball/resource-manager) of this branch
+* Copy the contents of a public/private SSH keypair to the variables section
+* Alternatively modify any deployment variables (such as worker_shape)
+* Run a Plan action in Resource Manager
+* Run an Apply action in Resource Manager

+Log output will show the Ambari IP address once Apply is finished.
+Note that this URL will be available several minutes after the action is finished, as installation and deployment is done using CloudInit.

 ## Cluster Security

-This template also includes Kerberos Secure Cluster installation by default.
+This template also includes Kerberos Secure Cluster installation as an option.
+Setting "deployment_type" to "secure" will enable Kerberos.
 This uses a local KDC on the Utility host.
 Administration of Kerberos principals can be done on this host using "kadmin.local" as root user.
 Principals are in the format of "user/<host_fqdn>@HADOOP.COM".
 An admin principal for use with Ambari is also setup as part of deployment, "ambari/admin@HADOOP.COM".

 When using secure cluster you should not over-write any of the default principals which are setup by Ambari.
 For cluster administration it is suggested you set a principal for the HDFS user on the Utility host: